René Vietto

-René Vietto (17 February 1914, Le Cannet, Alpes-Maritimes – 14 October 1988, Orange, Vaucluse) was a French road racing cyclist.
+René Vietto (17 February 1914 – 14 October 1988) was a French road racing cyclist.

 In the 1934 Tour de France, Vietto, a relative unknown, got wings on the mountains.
 This was not a surprise, because he had won the Grand Prix Wolber.
 He was prepared for the Alps and won easily on the steepest terrain.
 After he won the two major Alpine stages, journalists reported that this 'boy' could be the purest mountain climber that France knew.